SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Experimental Setup Details

 \subsection{Details on SFT Training}

 To establish a comprehensive baseline for comparison with our reinforcement learning approach, we conduct supervised fine-tuning (SFT) experiments using the same base models (Qwen2.5-VL-3B and Qwen2.5-VL-7B) and training dataset (STVQA-7K).
-The SFT implementation utilizes LLaMA-Factory framework \citep{Zheng2024LlamaFactoryUE} with Low-Rank Adaptation (LoRA) for parameter-efficient fine-tuning.
+Due to compute bottleneck, we do not train the SFT baseline for Qwen3-VL-30B, and only train it with our spatial reward design.
+The SFT implementation utilizes LLaMA-Factory framework \cite{Zheng2024LlamaFactoryUE} with Low-Rank Adaptation (LoRA) for parameter-efficient fine-tuning.

 The training configuration employs LoRA with rank 8 applied to all available modules within the model architecture, enabling comprehensive adaptation while maintaining computational efficiency.
 Models are trained for 3 epochs totaling 645 training steps, using a context window length of 2048 tokens.
 We adopt BF16 mixed precision training with a learning rate of $1 \times 10^{-4}$, following a cosine learning rate schedule with a warmup ratio of 0.1.